Am0rfu5/hello-wasm-tutorial/README.md

 ```

 This will start the web server on port 8080.
 Open your web browser and navigate to `http://localhost:8080`.
 You should see an alert with the message "Hello, WebAssembly!".

-## Conclusion

-This tutorial showed you how to build a simple WebAssembly module using Rust and then use it in a web application.
-You learned how to use wasm-pack to build the WebAssembly module and how to use it in a web application.
-You can now use this knowledge to build more complex WebAssembly modules and use them in your web applications.